wonsunahn/Capstone_Fall2022/_deliverables/FinalReport.md

 1. Outcome
     1. Final outcomes of my project(s).
     1. Impact of the outcomes to research.
-    1. Unachieved goals due to technical or conceptual difficulties.

 1. Issues and reflections
     1. Reflection on what I learned from the internship.
 Did you learn something new and exciting?